/ astro-integrations / How to Integrate Vanilla Extract with Astro: Complete Guide

 Configuration

-Add the Vanilla Extract Vite plugin to your astro.config.mjs:
+Add the Vanilla Extract Vite plugin to your astro.config.mjs.
+This is the exact pattern shown in the official vanilla-extract Astro integration guide:

 import { defineConfig } from "astro/config";